Coil Units in Mattresses | Bedrooms & More Seattle

-There is no perfect coil system for everyone.
+There is no coil unit that is perfect for everyone.
 Each person has their own preference.
-Some prefer the response of a bonnell style coil; an hour glass shaped coil that has been around for decades.
-Still others like the solidity and durability of a continuous coil system.
-The often hyped pocketed coil system is another option that has some real benefits too.
-Here is a little info on what makes each style work and some hints as to which might be best for you.
-Included is an expected budget for each style of support.
+Some prefer the response of mattresses with a bonnell style coil; an hour glass shaped coil that has been around for decades.
+Still others like mattresses with the solidity and durability of a continuous coil system.
+The often hyped pocketed coil system is another option that has some real benefits in mattresses too.
+Here is a little info on what makes each style work and some hints as to which might be best for your next mattresses.
+Included is an expected budget for each style of coil unit.
 Above this price range, you should consider a superior support system like latex.
 Below this price, you may be sacrificing quality.

-Pocketed Coil System is a grouping of independent coils wrapped in a fabric casing and joined together with either glue, fabric or thread.
-Depending upon the tempering and gauge of the coil, you can expect a broad range of durability.
-As a system it conforms better to your body than other styles of coil.
+A Pocketed Coil System is a grouping of independent coils wrapped in a fabric casing and joined together with either glue, fabric or thread.
+Depending upon the tempering and gauge of the coil, you can expect a broad range of durability for mattresses of this type.
+As a system, it conforms better to your body than mattresses using other styles of coil.
 It's terrific for pressure point relief if you are a side sleeper (60% of people are).
-It also dampens the transfer of motion.
+Mattresses using this coil also dampen the transfer of motion from side to side.
 Therefore, movement does not disturb sleeping partners as much.
-The down side of this style of coil is that it is less durable if one is above average weight.
+The down side of this style of coil is that it is less durable for someone that is above average weight.
 More wear and tear is put on the coils where you are the heaviest, and therefore the foam directly below you.
 Body impressions are very common with this style of mattress, especially when the product is not on a solid foundation.
 Being able to vary the coils that you sleep on will maximize the life of this support system.

 Budget $799-1599 for a Queen Set.